Article from Bindu no 11

 Researchers have for the first time succeeded in taking pictures of the brain during a meditative deep-relaxation, with as short a scanning time as one minute per image.
 The pictures were taken by one of the most advanced medical research instruments, the PET scanner, at The State University Hospital in Copenhagen.
 The initiators were researchers, Dr. Hans Lou and Dr. Troels Kjær from the Kennedy Institute in Copenhagen.

 When they contacted us, they said they wanted to measure awareness!
 But how do you do that?
 At the Scandinavian Yoga and Meditation School we have previously collaborated with a number of researchers who were examining the effects of yoga's breathing exercises on blood pressure, among other things.
-We have also measured participants for six consecutive years, at Haa Course Center, to determine the effects of the Three Months Retreat on the level of cholesterol in the blood, on the body's hormone balance, and on the balance between the two brain halves; as well as the result of awareness training, for instance, on the reduction of fear in a normal person.
+We have also measured participants for six consecutive years, at Haa Retreat Center, to determine the effects of the Three Months Retreat on the level of cholesterol in the blood, on the body's hormone balance, and on the balance between the two brain halves; as well as the result of awareness training, for instance, on the reduction of fear in a normal person.
 To actually measure consciousness and how the brain functions by conscious control of awareness, was, however, quite new for us.

 At first we proposed that people doing Kriya Yoga could be measured.
 This is a meditation which has given very distinct results in other studies (see Bindu # 12 Mapping the brains activity after Kriya Yoga ).
 However, at present, it is only possible to lie down in a PET scanner, so a person sitting in a meditation pose cannot be measured.